rsspp/experiments/README.md

 ### Other
  * includes: Parameters for experiments
  * testie.d: Parts of the two main testie files
+ * pcap: Tools to prepare pcap files.
+Transform a PCAP file for Sprayer simulation (copying checksum to destination mac address) and increasing trace speed

 What if something goes wrong?
 -----------------------------